Implantable Cardioverter Defibrillator (ICD) Insertion

 has a battery and a tiny computer.
 One or more leads connect the pulse generator to

-The ICD responds to life-threatening heart rhythms from the lower chambers of the
+The ICD responds to fast life-threatening heart rhythms from the lower chambers of

-shock (defibrillation) resets the heart rhythm if needed to prevent sudden cardiac
+(defibrillation) resets the heart rhythm if needed to prevent sudden cardiac arrest.

-delivered by the ICD for your doctor to review.
+delivered by the ICD for your healthcare provider to review.